recklessmoxie/recklessmoxie.github.io/portfolio/index.md

 <div class="well">
 <h4>Personal Portfolio Webpage</h4>
-<p>This project is part of the Front End Development Certification through
+<p>This project is part of the Front End Development Certification curriculum at
   <a href="https://www.freecodecamp.com/"> Free Code Camp.</a>
 </p>
 <figure class="caption-title">